Timo Werner Profile

 Werner made his Chelsea debut in a 3-1 win over Brighton & Hove Albion in the Blues' first Premier League match of the 2020/21 season.

-Werner has struggled to find form at Stamford Bridge.
+However he struggled to find form at Stamford Bridge.
 He was impressive in October and November, scoring four goals in four Premier League matches.
-However, a dry spell followed and Werner drew criticism from head coach Frank Lampard for his performance in a 3-1 Boxing Day defeat to Arsenal.
+A dry spell followed and Werner drew criticism from head coach Frank Lampard for his performance in a 3-1 Boxing Day defeat to Arsenal.
 Werner dropped to the bench in Chelsea's next match as they drew 1-1 with Aston Villa.

 Werner and Leipzig